shawncao/orgchart/README.md

 #### **Example*2* (images display, like name card):**
 ![Example 2](./orgchart2.png "example 2")

-To see the source code sample, please go to test folder
+To see the source code sample, please go to [test file](./test/test.html)